-Walmart is the world’s most valuable and highest-revenue company, with a market value of over $500 billion.
+Walmart is the world’s most valuable and highest-revenue company, with over $500 billion market value.
 The Walton family runs the publicly listed, family-owned company, which relies primarily on traditional storefronts but rapidly expands online.

 Walmart has about 11,500 outlets (including hypermarkets, supermarkets, and department stores) under 56 flags in 27 countries and e-commerce websites in 10 countries.
 They serve almost 270 million clients annually and employ 2.2 million people worldwide, including 1.5 million in the U.S.

 So what makes this company so successful?
 Let’s analyze Walmart’s business model.

 - 2 A quick look back at Walmart’s past

 - 4 Walmart’s business model for generating profits